13 effective ways to learn Spanish for adults: Learn a language without leaving home

 I got into a weird habit in Latin America of always talking to dogs in Spanish – in the first 6 months there’s a fair chance I did more language practice with animals than humans.

-Reggaeton might be a bit too difficult at first because it contains a lot of slurred words and slang, but someone poppy like Jesse y Joy (a Mexican sibling duo) would be perfect.
+Reggaeton might be a bit too difficult at first because it contains a lot of slurred words and slang, but a more poppy artist like Jesse y Joy (a Mexican sibling duo) would be perfect.

 This is a slightly more experimental way of learning Spanish for adults, but bear with me.
 Select your favourite Latino recipe (or pick from this list of South America’s tastiest street foods if you’re not sure), and get to work creating a masterpiece in the kitchen.
 Make sure you’re saying each ingredient out loud, and if you can, translate the recipe instructions into sentences as you go.